MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/server-manager/Add-Servers-to-Server-Manager.md

 -   Online \- Access denied

 > [!NOTE]
 > Roles and features that do not support the **Manage As** command include Remote Desktop Services \(RDS\) and IP Address Management \(IPAM\) Server.
-If you cannot manage the remote RDS or IPAM server by using the same credentials you are using on the computer on which you are running [!INCLUDE[sm](includes/sm_md.md)], try adding the account you typically use to manage these remote servers to the Administrators group on the computer that is running [!INCLUDE[sm](includes/sm_md.md)].
-Then, log on to the computer that is running [!INCLUDE[sm](includes/sm_md.md)] with the account you use to manage the remote server that is running RDS or IPAM.
+If you cannot manage the remote RDS or IPAM server by using the same credentials you are using on the computer on which you are running Server Manager, try adding the account you typically use to manage these remote servers to the Administrators group on the computer that is running Server Manager.
+Then, log on to the computer that is running Server Manager with the account you use to manage the remote server that is running RDS or IPAM.

 ## <a name="BKMK_add"></a>Add servers to manage
-You can add servers to [!INCLUDE[sm](includes/sm_md.md)] to manage by using any of three methods in the **Add Servers** dialog box.
+You can add servers to Server Manager to manage by using any of three methods in the **Add Servers** dialog box.

 -   **Active Directory® Domain Services** Add servers to manage that Active Directory finds in the same domain as the local computer.